 To minimize the displacement of persons and other entities that may be affected by the activities outlined in this action plan, City of Fort Worth will coordinate with all agencies and entities necessary to ensure that all programs are administered in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) of 1970, as amended (49 CFR Part 24) and Section 104(d) of the Housing and Community Development Act of 1974, as amended, and the implementing regulations at 24 CFR Part 570.496(a) to minimize displacement.
-Should any proposed projects or activities cause the displacement of people, the following policy has been adopted to ensure the requirements of Uniform Relocation Assistance and Real Property Acquisition Act of 1970 (URA), as amended are met.
+Should any proposed projects or activities cause the displacement of people, the following policy has been adopted to ensure the requirements of the CDBG-DR program.

-The City of Fort Worth does not plan to administer activities that will cause a direct or indirect displacement of persons or entities.
-Should any proposed projects or activities cause the displacement of persons or entities, the City of Fort Worth will ensure the requirements of URA are met.
-Relocation activities will be budgeted within the applicable CDBG-DR program.
 CDBG-DR funds may not be used to support any federal, state, or local projects that seek to use the power of eminent domain, unless eminent domain is employed only for a public use.
 None of the currently planned projects under this Action Plan anticipate the use of eminent domain.